 If you’re shopping around and comparing various credit offers, make sure you don’t actually apply for credit until you’ve decided on the best deal.

-If you make too many or your applications are refused, it may suggest that you’re in financial difficulty, which can damage your credit score.
+If you make too many or your applications are refused, it might suggest that you’re in financial difficulty, which can damage your credit rating.